-Responsibility of the legal representatives and the supervisory board for the consolidated financial statements and the group management report Legal representatives are responsible for the preparation of the consolidated financial statements that comply, in all material respects, with the requirements of IFRSs as adopted by the EU, the requirements of German commercial law pursuant to Section 315e (1) HGB and that the consolidated financial statements, in compliance with German Legally Required Accounting Principles, give a true and fair view of the assets, liabilities, financial position, and financial performance of the Group.
-In addition, legal representatives are responsible for such internal control as they, have determined necessary to enable the preparation of consolidated financial statements that are free from material misstatement.
+Responsibility of the legal representatives and the supervisory board for the consolidated financial statements and the group management report

+Legal representatives are responsible for the preparation of the consolidated financial statements that comply, in all material respects, with the requirements of IFRSs as adopted by the EU, the requirements of German commercial law and that the consolidated financial statements, in compliance with German Legally Required Accounting Principles, give a true and fair view of the assets, liabilities, financial position, and financial performance of the Group.
+In addition, legal representatives are responsible for such internal control as they, have determined necessary to enable the preparation of consolidated financial statements that are free from material misstatement due to fraudulent act (i.e. manipulation of accounting records and misappropriation of assets) or error.

 In preparing the consolidated financial statements, legal representatives are responsible for assessing the group's ability to continue as a going concern.
 They also have the responsibility for disclosing, as applicable, matters related to going concern.
-In addition they are responsible for accounting on going concern basis unless there is an intention to liquidate the group or to cease operations, or there is no realistic alternative but to do SO.
+In addition, they are responsible for accounting on going concern basis unless there is an intention to liquidate the group or to cease operations, or there is no realistic alternative but to do so.